kylui82/cloth-warehouse/README.md

 ## Description
 - A clothes warehouse control application in Spring Boot, Thymeleaf and HTML form
-- Implement Data validation on form submittion
+- Implement Data validation on form submission
 - Implement JPA Repository with pagination and sorting

 #### Add cloth